Pieces of Our Past

 The World of Little League®: Peter J. McGovern Museum and Official Store is located at 525 Route 15 Highway, South Williamsport, Pennsylvania.
 It is 15 miles north of Interstate 80 (exit 210) and two miles south of Route 220/Interstate 180.

 The World of Little League is open daily from 9 am until 5 pm with the exception of Thanksgiving, Christmas, New Years and Easter.
-General admission will be $5.
+General admission is $5.
 Children under 4 years old are admitted free, and children 5-12 are admitted for $2.
 The senior admission fee is $3, for those 62 and older.
 Discounts are available for large groups booking in advance.

 For additional information, please call The World of Little League at 570-326-3607.
 Large groups and tours are welcomed.
 Scheduling in advance is preferred with discounts admission rates available.
 Self-guided tours of the Little League International complex are also available.